OwainWilliams/stopwatch/README.md

 start and stop it again.
 Make sure the duration value each time is calculated properly.
 We should not be able to start a stopwatch twice in a row (because that may overwrite the initial start time).
 So the class should throw an InvalidOperationException if its started twice.

+*Note* - Instead of an InvalidOperationException I've added some extra functionality.